BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ![Note](img/flowchart_note.png)

-There are more flowchart symbols, but these are the ones you will need most.
+There are more flowchart symbols, but these are the ones you will need the most.

 ### Not a strict standard